ecs251-w19-ucdavis/DevOS/Project Meeting.md

  # Sanjat Mishra
  **Last Week**
-    - Created node server on local host.
+    - Created node server on local host
-    - Scaled the node server to across local network,
+    - Scaled the node server to across local network

  **This Week**
     - Worked on scaling the single server architecture to a multi server architecture